-CHAPTER CCCLVI.
+CHAPTER CCCLXIV.

-AN ACT FOR CONTINUING AND AMENDING THE ACT OF ASSEMBLY, ENTITLED "A SUPPLEMENT TO THE ACT FOR ELECTING MEMBERS OF ASSEMBLY," &c.1 sylvania and counties of Newcastle, Kent and Sussex on Delaware, to the inhabitants thereof, and of the several acts of [the] general assembly of the said province made in pursuance of the said charter for the more free, impartial and peaceable election of members to serve in the general assembly of the said province, and of sheriffs, coroners, commissioners, assessors, and of inspectors to assist in the said election, it was nevertheless found upon experience that the method formerly prescribed by the laws of this province for choosing inspectors to assist the sheriff and for receiving the poll or votes at the said elections did not answer the good purposes for which it was intended, but great numbers of disorderly persons, many of whom not being qualified to vote for members of assembly, &c., mixed themselves among the electors at the time of choosing inspectors and by their rude and disorderly behavior disturbed the electors and created strifes and quarrels, to the great danger and disquiet of the peaceable people there met together and in delay of the said election.
+AN ACT FOR AMENDING THE SEVERAL ACTS FOR ELECTING MEMBERS OF ASSEMBLY.

+Whereas notwithstanding the just and impartial method prescribed for electing of members of assembly by the charter of privileges granted by the Honorable William Penn, Esquire, late proprietor and governor-in-chief of the Province of Pennsylvania, and counties of Newcastle, Kent and Sussex upon Delaware, to the inhabitants thereof, and of the several acts of assembly of the said province, made in pursuance of the said charter, for the more free, impartial and peaceable election of members to serve in the general assembly of the said province, and of sheriffs, coroners, commissioners, assessors, and of inspectors to assist in the said election, it was nevertheless found upon experience that the method formerly prescribed by the laws of this province for choosing inspectors to assist the sheriff and for receiving the poll or votes at the said elections did not answer the good purposes for which it was intended, but great numbers of disorderly persons, many of whom, not being qualified to vote for members of assembly, mixed themselves among the electors at the time of choosing inspectors and by their rude and disorderly behavior disturbed the electors and created strifes and quarrels, to the great danger and disquiet of the peaceable people there met together and in delay of the said elections.